Select Tab

 English Language Requirements:

-If you have completed your entire degree in a non-English speaking Program of Study, you must demonstrate satisfactory knowledge of English language.
+If you have completed your entire degree in a non-English speaking Program of Study, you must demonstrate satisfactory knowledge of the English language.
 Suitable qualifications may include:

 - TOEFL, or IELTS, or GCSE, or IGCSE, or Cambridge Certificate of Proficiency in English, or equivalent, or